Louis Samson

-Louis Samson (born 3 July 1995) is a German professional footballer who plays as a midfielder for Hallescher FC.
+Louis Samson (born 3 July 1995) is a German professional footballer who plays as a midfielder for NOFV-Oberliga Süd club RSV Eintracht 1949.

 Career

 Samson joined Erzgebirge Aue from Hertha BSC II in June 2015.
 On 1 June 2017, Eintracht Braunschweig announced the signing of Samson on a two-year contract.

-Following his release by Erzgebirge Aue at the of the 2020–21 season, Samson moved to Hallescher FC.
+Following his release by Erzgebirge Aue at the end of the 2020–21 season, Samson moved to Hallescher FC.

 Personal life

 He is of Nigerian descent through his father.